Discover Washington, D.C. with an Internship

 This course explores the difference between news and propaganda, news and opinion, bias and fairness, citizen reporting and professional journalism with a goal of training more discriminating and thoughtful producers and consumers of news.
 Included: historical context of the news industry as well as the diligence and professionalism required to produce credible, reliable journalism.

-Plus, 6 hrs of an internship with required research component.
+Plus, 6 hrs of an internship with required research component and 1.5 hrs of HMN 385 credit.

 Faculty